BlueRiverInteractive/robovm-ios-bindings/README.md

 Let’s dive deeper into the header file of GADBannerView.
 Open the file in Eclipse.
 The information we need here starts after the line with `@interface`.
-For simplicity let’s copy the whole section until the end of the file into our corresponding java class.
-We can now bind part after part and delete the objective-c after done.
+For simplicity let’s copy the whole section until the end of the file into our corresponding Java class.
+We can now bind part after part and delete the Objective-C code after done.

 You can remove the `#pragma mark`.
 These are just for structuring the header file.
 Important for us are those lines that start with a `-` or a `+`.

 > `-` = instance methods
 > `+` = static methods

 For example, let’s bind this method:
 ```objc
 - (void)loadRequest:(GADRequest *)request;
 ```
-This method is an instance method (`-`), it’s selector/name is `loadRequest:`, it has one parameter `GADRequest request` and the return type is void.
+This method is an instance method (`-`), it’s selector/name is `loadRequest:`, it has one parameter `GADRequest request` and the return type is `void`.

 In RoboVM we can bind this method like so:
 ```Java